 Why I used a medieval design for my book cover

 As for my visual storytelling approach, as you can see from the book cover, with Penny’s incredible design skills we used the timeless style of medieval illuminated scripts that are traditionally detail-rich (in line with the Total Acuity theme) and also carry that unique aura of classic parables with strong morals.

 Another visual layer worth noting is that if you look closer you’ll see a few details that don’t belong.
 It’s my way of combining a past visual grammar with present tech elements to elevate the visual story experience to our times.

-And so, I hope you’ll find my book useful in creating richer visual stories that emotionally move your audience into action.
+And so, I hope you’ll find my book useful in creating richer visual stories that emotionally move your internal and external audiences into action.